2. Scheduling

 Cron expression |

-Cron is a job scheduler which uses its own format for scheduling.
+Cron is a job scheduler that uses its own format for scheduling.

 Active from/to |